Principal Investigator: Dr Evropi Theodoratou

 Institution: University of EdinburghTags: 7441, bowel, cancer, genetic susceptibility, survival, VitaminD

-1a: We propose to run a) a genome wide association study (GWAS) on colorectal cancer (CRC) survival, b) gene-environment interactions on CRC risk and survival (including gene-25OHD interactions).
+We previously proposed to run a) a genome wide association study (GWAS) on colorectal cancer (CRC) survival, b) gene-environment interactions on CRC risk and survival (including gene-25OHD interactions).
 For these analyses we will include CRC data from UK Biobank and from the Study of Colorectal Cancer in Scotland (SOCCS).

 We further plan to extend the scope of our research to CRC risk and survival outcome prediction analysis using the whole UK Biobank dataset.
 The prediction analysis will aim to combine environmental, genetics and clinical determinants of risk and survival.
 Therefore, we would like to request the full UKBB cohort for all the variables we have requested previously, including genomic data (imputed) and to be released exome sequencing data.